Advisory Committee Recommendations

 safe to drink now and in the future.

-The three-year project will include groundwater
+The three-year project included groundwater

 monitoring, scientific modeling, and community input.
 A